Tooblippe/insight-blog-source/content/2014-04-24-pandas-pivot.md

 One idea is to write a plugin that you can call on a file or dataframe with a magic command and then an interactive Excel Like Pivot Table is produced.

-This might be very slow on larger data sets but lets investigate.

 <!-- PELICAN_END_SUMMARY -->

 {% notebook pandas_pivot.ipynb cells[1:] %}